 Overnight: Hotel Ilaria (or Grand Universe Lucca)

 We love this gem of a hotel, set in the center of town and convenient to all the key sights, including access to walks and bike rides atop the town ramparts.
 (You can borrow one of the hotel's bikes for a leisurely ramble.)
 As befitting its medieval origins, the main building was once the stables of the Villa Bottini and the annex is in a former 14th century church.
 The staff is friendly and the Wi-Fi is good.
 Be sure to enjoy the hotel's complimentary prosecco happy hour!

-Meals: B, L, D

-Hiking Details: 2 hours flat walking around
+Meals: B, L, D Hiking Details: 2 hours flat walking around town Driving Time: 1.5 hours

-town

-Driving Time: 1.5 hours

 DAY 5 LUCCA

 A morning drive of about 1.5 hours brings us to Lucca, one of the most graceful of Tuscany's provincial capitals, encircled by an imposing ring of Renaissance walls.
 The city has prospered since Roman times and was at its zenith from the 11th to 14th centuries, when the silk trade brought it wealth.
 We'll have a guided visit of the town, including a walk atop the city's 16th and 17th century ramparts, a favorite spot of the locals, and stroll in the Piazza dell'Anfiteatro, a Roman amphitheater that is now the center of town life.
 After lunch, the afternoon is free.

 Before dinner, we head to the historic church of San Giovanni for a 1-hour concert of Italian opera ("Un Notte all'Opera").
 The church was Lucca's cathedral until the 8th century and has a magnificent atmosphere and wonderful acoustics for concerts.
 Dinner will be at one of Lucca's historic restaurants, a chance to try local dishes such as tordelli Lucchesi, a kind of ravioli with a savory meat filling (nearly every restaurant in Lucca has a version of this dish).

-Overnight: Hotel Ilaria (or Grand Universe Lucca)

-Meals: B, L

-Hiking Details: 4 miles, 2.5 hours, 500'
+Overnight: Hotel Ilaria (or Grand Universe Lucca) Meals: B, L Hiking Details: 4 miles, 2.5 hours, 500' descent Driving Time: 20 minutes

-descent

-Driving Time: 30 minutes

-"I was very impressed with this trip.

-Our guides were wonderful, and I loved seeing some of the out-of-the-way villages we hiked through.
-It was great to be off the beaten path."

--Judy E., Methuen, MA
+"I enjoy reliving the beauty of the countryside, the plethora of information received, the charm of the medieval cities, the delicious picnics, and the company of interesting, intelligent, cheerful people-both fellow tour members and the wonderful Trip Leaders."

+-Susan M. Burlingame, CA

-DAY 6 LUCCA / HIKE THE VIADEGLI ACQUEDOTTI TO VORNO
+DAY 6 LUCCA / HIKE THE VIA DEGLI ACQUEDOTTI

-Right from our hotel this morning, we walk out of the city past Lucca's imposing city walls to the 19th century aqueduct that brings water to the city via underground channels.
+Today's hike is along the 19th century aqueduct that brings water to the city via underground channels.
 Up until the early 19th century, Lucca got its water from its underground wells, but in 1822, Maria Teresa of Bourbon, Duchess of Lucca, hired the architect Nottolini to build an aqueduct that could bring water down from the hills.
 Nottolini's aqueduct looks Roman in style, but it's actually neoclassical, with 459 brick arches.

-On our hike, the aqueduct is above us for the first two miles then disappears underground.
-We continue our hike on a path to the water's source in Guam, then walk along the stream and gathering channels.
-After a picnic lunch at the top of the hill, we head down to the village of Vorno, where we are met for a drive back to town.
+We start with a short drive to an observatory at the top of a hill outside of Lucca.
+We'll then walk along the stream and gathering channels of the aqueduct and make our way back to the center of Lucca.
+After lunch together in Lucca, the remainder of the afternoon is free to enjoy the city on your own.
 Dinner is on your own this evening.